 Mission & History

-The mission of CANAC is to recognize and foster excellence in HIV/AIDS nursing through education, mentorship and support.
+The mission of CANAC is to recognize and foster excellence in HIV/AIDS nursing through education, mentorship, support, and advocacy.
 CANAC strives to achieve its mission through the following actions:

 - Promoting education and continuous learning opportunities in HIV/AIDS care